 167 North Ridgewood Road

-Statement from South Orange Village in response to tree clearing at 167 N. Ridgewood Rd.
+Updated statement from South Orange Village in response to community concerns regarding demolition and tree clearing at 167 N. Ridgewood Rd.

 (Updated December 9, 2021) On December 1, 2021, in response to concerns of excess tree clearing, the Village issued a stop work order on the subdivided lots of the Squier House property (now known as 165 N. Ridgewood Rd., 167 N. Ridgewood Rd., and 201 N. Ridgewood Rd.).

 The stop work order allowed the Village to assess the situation by reviewing approved site plans and making site inspections to compare approved plans to the actual tree removal and site disturbance on the properties.
 Our review yielded that:

 - A total of thirty-eight (38) trees were removed from the three properties.
 Twenty-three (23) of these trees were approved for removal via Planning Board site plan approvals (with a replacement plan for 9 trees).

 - The fifteen (15) trees removed without approval were cleared from the northernmost property adjacent to the stream on the lot now known as 201 N. Ridgewood Rd.
 These trees were located in a Riparian Zone.
 Accordingly, the Village immediately notified the New Jersey Department of Environmental Protection as they restrict site disturbance within Riparian Zones without prior approvals.
 Our Village Engineer will remain in contact with the DEP.
 The outcome of the DEP investigation will be made available to the public.